MarkoLeskovar/Input-Logger/README.md

 # Input Logger

 `inputlog` is simple input logger app written in Python.
-It can log your mouse and keyboard input and save it in a local SQL database.
+It can log your mouse and keyboard actions and save them to a local SQL database.

 ![app_icon](docs/teaser.png)